-- 69. There would be at least a 35 percent decrease in payor costs for cataract surgeries in an outpatient surgery center compared to doing the same surgeries in hospitals. - 70.
-Fox Eye Surgery's facility is conveniently located next to Dr. Birchansky's ophthalmological office. - 71.
-The surgery center would allow his elderly patients to receive outpatient cataract surgery from their own ophthalmologists, in a single-story location that they are used to navigating, instead of having to travel to a large, unfamiliar hospital. - 72.
+- 76. There would be at least a 35 percent decrease in payor costs for cataract surgeries in an outpatient surgery center compared to doing the same surgeries in hospitals.
+One local hospital, Mercy Medical Center, charges \$8,372 for its facility fee. - 77.
+Fox Eye's surgery center facility is conveniently located next to Dr. Birchansky's ophthalmological office. - 78.
+The surgery center would allow his elderly patients to receive outpatient cataract surgery from their own ophthalmologists, in a single-story location that they are used to navigating, instead of having to commute to a large, unfamiliar hospital. - 79.
 Research has established that mornings are the best time for surgery.
 Mercy Medical Center, the local hospital, is unable to provide reasonable and optimal operating room times for Dr. Birchansky's elderly patients.
-Dr. Birchansky's patients have been assigned surgery times from 11:00 AM to 7:00 PM. - 73.
+Dr. Birchansky's patients have been assigned surgery times at Mercy from 11:00 AM to 7:00 PM. - 80.
 Patients today receive and have come to expect a higher level of medical care.
 Today's facilities need to offer the latest technologies and accommodate a patient's preference, desire, schedule, and requested surgical time.
-The patients at the plaintiffs' surgery center will choose the day of the week, Monday through Saturday, and the time of their surgery.
-Fox Eye Surgery's proposed surgery center will be the only facility in Cedar Rapids to offer cataract surgery on weekends. - 74.
+The patients at the Plaintiffs' surgery center will choose the day of the week, Monday through Saturday, and the time of their surgery.
+Dr. Birchansky's surgery center will be the only facility to offer cataract surgery on weekends. - 81.
 There are distinct safety advantages to performing outpatient surgeries in single-specialty centers like Fox Eye Surgery's facility instead of in hospitals.
 First, because hospitals treat many different illnesses and conditions, hospital surgeries face an increased risk of infection.
 Second, hospitals require surgeons to follow their unique procedures and work with staff assistants who may not be familiar with the operating surgeon's methods.
 When performing surgeries in a specialized facility, patients can avoid intra-hospital infection, and surgeons like Dr. Birchansky can use the same trained staff and established procedures for each cataract surgery.

-- 75. Dr. Birchansky performed over 10,000 cataract surgeries at Fox Eye Surgery's outpatient cataract surgery center when it was operational.
-Under his leadership, there were no eye infections. - 76.
-Outpatient surgery centers like Fox Eye Surgery's also improve the quality of care by permitting their doctors to readily adopt the newest technologies. - 77.
+- 82. Dr. Birchansky performed over 10,000 cataract surgeries at Fox Eye Surgery's outpatient cataract surgery center when it was operational and affiliated with St. Luke's.
+Under his leadership, there were no eye infections. - 83.
+Outpatient surgery centers like Fox Eye Surgery's also improve the quality of care by permitting their doctors to readily adopt the newest technologies. - 84.
 Dr. Birchansky and Fox Eye Surgery, should they be allowed to open their proposed outpatient surgery center, intend to adopt laser-assisted cataract surgery.
-There is currently only one other facility in Iowa with this technology available. - 78.
-Dr. Birchansky has asked local hospitals to adopt laser-assisted cataract surgery, even offering to buy the equipment and lease room in the hospitals.
-But the hospitals have refused to adopt this technology. - 79.
-On August 24, after over 20 years of effort on Dr. Birchansky's part, the Health Facilities Council issued a decision granting Dr. Birchansky and Fox Eye Surgery's application for a certificate of need for their Cedar Rapids facility.
-That approval is not the end of the process-the existing businesses with which Dr. Birchansky seeks to compete still have a right of appeal-but Dr. Birchansky hopes that the Cedar Rapids facility will be up and running within three weeks. - 80.
-Dr. Birchansky also wants to perform cataract surgeries at a new outpatient surgery centers in the Quad Cities area. - 81.
-Over the past 10 years, Dr. Birchansky has discussed plans with another Iowa physician to offer cataract surgeries in the Quad Cities area in a new outpatient surgery center.
+There is currently only one other facility in Iowa with this technology available. - 85.
+Dr. Birchansky has asked local hospitals to adopt laser-assisted cataract surgery, even offering to buy the equipment and lease room in the hospital.
+But the hospitals have refused to adopt this technology. - 86.
+If no certificate of need were required, Dr. Birchansky could begin performing cataract surgeries in the surgery center owned by Fox Eye Surgery, LLC, within one to three weeks. - B. Plaintiff Korver ENT wants to provide cost-effective, safe, and convenient outpatient ENT procedures. - 87.
+Plaintiff Korver ENT wants to open an outpatient ENT surgery center to perform tonsillectomies, sinus surgeries, and other outpatient ENT surgeries in Orange City, Iowa.
+The lower floor of Korver ENT's split-level facility contains 3,168 square feet of unused space.